tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/archival-information/debug_traceblockbynumber.md

 ### Overview

-`debug_traceBlockByNumber` is an Optimism RPC method that allows developers to trace all transactions within a block using a given tracer.
+`debug_traceBlockByNumber` is a method that allows developers to trace all transactions within a block using a given tracer.
 This is particularly useful for analyzing the behavior of all transactions in a block, investigating potential issues, and understanding the flow of execution within smart contracts.

 By using the `callTracer` tracer, developers can obtain more detailed information about the calls made during each transaction, including the input, output, and depth of the calls.